yahoo/babel-plugin-react-intl/README.md

 - **`moduleSourceName`**: The ES6 module source name of the React Intl package.
 Defaults to: `"react-intl"`, but can be changed to another name/path to React Intl.

+- **`combineFile`**: The combined messages file name e.g `strings.json`.
+By setting this option, it will combine all the messages to one json object file with key value pairs structure.

 ### Via Node API

 The extract message descriptors are available via the `metadata` property on the object returned from Babel's `transform()` API: